-Rank Location SP M Discipline SLO Assessment Rationale 0001 Santa Rosa 01 01 1 English Instructor The English department fell out of systematic SLO assessment during the pandemic, but we have now made great strides in catching up on course SLO assessments and building a regular department review cycle of SLO assessment, department data analysis, reflection, and discussion of impacts on pedagogy, practices, and curriculum, and updating curriculum.
+Rank Location SP M Discipline SLO Assessment Rationale 0001 Santa Rosa 01 01 2 English Instructors The English department has made great progress on our SLO assessments building a regular department review cycle of SLO assessment, department data analysis, reflection, and discussion of impacts on pedagogy, practices, and curriculum, and updating curriculum.
 With 29 courses and 101 SLOs, the need for a strong, expansive team of contract faculty is essential for SLO assessment that is meaningful.
 Maintaining our contract faculty numbers is essential for the department to do meaningful independent and collaborative work towards maintaining, updating, and renewing our instructional program.
+Retirements in Sp 24 and Sp 25 make two new positions crucial to the English department's programs successess.
 0002 Santa Rosa 02 01 Writing Center Coordinator Increase reassigned time to 53.3334% for faculty coordinator position due to labor intensive nature of position.